apsferreira/code-challenge-bank-account/README.md

 Code challenge related to creating an API that supports requests for creating and editing accounts.

-The API documentation and testing can be done [here](https://app.swaggerhub.com/apis/WebSTIC/bank-account-opening/1.0.0)
+The API documentation can be done [here](https://app.swaggerhub.com/apis-docs/WebSTIC/bank-account-opening/1.0.0#/)

+An example of how the API works can be recorded [here](http://api.antoniopedro.com.br/api/v1/alive)

 ## Stack